Copyright 2018 by M.E. Brines – all rights reserved.

 Artificial Intelligence (Brain taping) Artificial intelligence makes computers self-aware.
 With robot technology creates self-aware robots allowing investment in special production with no limits.
 With point defense systems allows Bolos (or Orges), allows purchase of massive robot-controlled tanks costing $8 each.

-Atomic rockets (requires nuclear weapons) allow construction of shipyards.
+Atomic rockets (requires nuclear weapons) is an improvement over chemical rockets.

 Bifrost Bridge (Lasers required) uses high energy lasers to boost shuttles into orbit.
 A Bifrost bridge installation can be constructed on a world at a cost of 1000 production transported there as cargo.
 They also defend against enemy orbital bombardments and invasions like 200 ship lasers.
 (Any laser system powerful enough to boost a shuttle into orbit is going to be hell on anything else in orbit they want to shoot.)